adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 - Automatically saves Video Chapters, Thumbnails, Subtitles for Youtube videos.
 Enable some of them in settings.
 - Supports downloading playlists, channels, keyword topics on multiple websites.
 - Multithreaded downloads to fully utilize your Internet speeds.
-- Batch Downloads!
+- Very carefully designed batch mode for you mass downloaders!
 You can create jobs, save urls to them and download, resume, edit, delete anytime you want.
 - Extremely light and instantly responding Text Based UI.
 - You can easily edit the scripts to make it do what you want, probably.
 - Compatible with Windows 7/8/8.1/10/11 (32/64-bit) only.
 I've seen the horrors of Windows Batch, don't wan't to do bash.
 - Downloads only.
 We don't transcode.
 - Except for audio.
 Along with untouched M4A and OPUS audio straight from youtube, there is also a 128k CBR MP3 option.
+- Everything designed to help you create muscle memory.

 ## Installation